Harry Potter and the Goblet of Fire

-Harry Potter and the Goblet of Fire is a fantasy novel written by British author J. K. Rowling.
+Harry Potter and the Goblet of Fire is a fantasy novel by British author J. K. Rowling.
 It is the fourth novel in the Harry Potter series.
 It follows Harry Potter, a wizard in his fourth year at Hogwarts School of Witchcraft and Wizardry, and the mystery surrounding the entry of Harry's name into the Triwizard Tournament, in which he is forced to compete.

 The book was published in the United Kingdom by Bloomsbury and in the United States by Scholastic.
 In both countries, the release date was 8 July 2000.
 This was the first time a book in the series was published in both countries at the same time.
 The novel won a Hugo Award, the only Harry Potter novel to do so, in 2001.
 The book was adapted into a film, released worldwide on 18 November 2005, and a video game by Electronic Arts.

 Plot

-When Harry Potter, Ron Weasley, and Hermione Granger attend the Quidditch World Cup during the Summer with Ron's family, the World Cup is attacked by cloaked assailants who resemble Death Eaters, the followers of Voldemort.
+During the summer, there is an attack at the Quidditch World Cup.
+The cloaked assailants resemble Death Eaters, the followers of Voldemort.
 When the school term begins at Hogwarts, Alastor "Mad-Eye" Moody is introduced as the new Defence Against the Dark Arts professor.
-Dumbledore announces that students from the foreign wizarding schools Beauxbatons and Durmstrang will be arriving at Hogwarts to participate in the Triwizard Tournament.
-A relic called the Goblet of Fire is placed in the main hall, and students are invited to nominate themselves for the tournament by putting their name into it.
+Dumbledore announces that students from the foreign wizarding schools Beauxbatons and Durmstraang will be arriving at Hogwarts to participate in the Triwizard Tournament.
+Students who meet the age requirement are invited to enter themselves in the tournament by putting their names into an artefact called the Goblet of Fire.
 Although Harry does not nominate himself, he is mysteriously selected to compete against the older students Cedric Diggory, Fleur Delacour and Viktor Krum.

-Harry is interviewed by Daily Prophet reporter Rita Skeeter, who writes a scathing article portraying him as a disturbed attention-seeker.
+Harry is interviewed by the Daily Prophet reporter Rita Skeeter, who writes a scathing article portraying him as a disturbed attention-seeker.
 Using the Hogwarts Floo Network, Harry speaks with his godfather Sirius Black, who warns him about Durmstrang's headmaster Igor Karkaroff, who is a former Death Eater.
 Sirius believes that Harry's selection for the dangerous tournament is somehow connected to the attack at the World Cup.
 Hagrid alerts Harry that the First Task involves a dragon.
-After Moody reminds Harry that he is an expert flyer, Harry magically summons his broomstick and uses it to fly past the dragon and accomplish the task.
+After Moody reminds Harry that he is an expert flyer, Harry uses his broomstick to fly past the dragon and accomplish the task.